Graduate Wind Conducting

 Faculty Review of Materials/Invitation to Audition

-Upon faculty review of the materials that are submitted, a limited number of finalists will be invited to audition and interview at the University of Kansas on a specific audition date.
+Upon faculty review of the materials submitted within the online application, a limited number of finalists will be invited to audition and interview at the University of Kansas on a specific audition date.
 If an applicant has been selected as a finalist, they will be notified several weeks prior to the specific audition date.
 While the auditions take place in February, no applicant should make travel arrangements until they have been invited for a final audition.

 The live audition includes three parts: